- What we do

-Module 2 of the Costing Sustainable Services Training package gives ideas and tools on how life-cycle costing can be integrated into your own work and organisation.
-It discusses:
+- Module 2 Using the life-cycle cost approach; it provides ideas and tools on how life-cycle costing can be integrated in your own work and organisation.

-Module 3 of the Costing Sustainable Services Training package enables users to analyse life-cycle costs and service levels for water and sanitation.
-It discusses:
+- Module 3 Analysing life-cycle cost approach data; it explains how to analyse life-cycle costs and service levels of water and sanitation.